Uncertainty Quantification With Noise Injection in Neural Networks: A Bayesian Perspective: Experiments on Toy Dataset

 \subsection{Metrics}

 We use Prediction Interval Coverage Probability (PICP) and Mean Prediction Interval Width (MPIW) as metrics to evaluate the performance of the model and compare it with MC Dropout as the baseline.
-The formulas of PCIP and MPIW are as follows:
+The formulas for PICP and MPIW are as follows: